Sedona, Arizona, USA travel guide

 Where to Stay

-Enchantment Resort ($400–$800/night) is the ultimate choice for a wellness retreat, offering unparalleled luxury and direct access to Boynton Canyon's spiritual energy.
-Its casitas blend seamlessly with the red rock landscape, providing a truly immersive experience.
+The Enchantment Resort ($400–$800/night) is the quintessential choice for a wellness retreat, offering unparalleled luxury, direct access to Boynton Canyon's vortex, and world-class amenities.
+Its secluded location ensures a tranquil and immersive experience.

 Leif's Tip